Appropriate Reliance on AI Advice: Conceptualization and the Effect of Explanations: Results

 In addition to analyzing the direct effect of explanations on the $RAIR$ and $RSR$, we use SEM analysis to test our hypothesized research model.
 Before fitting our SEM, we conducted missing data analysis, outlier detection, a test for normality, and the selection of an appropriate estimator.
 We observe no missing data and no outliers.
 However, one participant failed our attention check leaving us with a final sample size of 199 for both conditions.
 Shapiro's test for normality indicates that several variables of interest deviate significantly from normal distributions.
 As a result, we conducted the analysis with an estimator that allows for robust standard errors and scaled test statistics \cite{kunkel2019let}.
 Therefore, we use the MLR estimator \cite{lai2018estimating}.

 Our dependent variables are the $RAIR$ and $RSR$.
 Since these dependent variables are between 0 and 1, we employed a logistic model in the Lavaan package, version 0.6-9, in R \cite{lavaan}.
-This model has an excellent overall fit (see \Cref{tab:SEM_test} on page \pageref{tab:SEM_test}).
-The results for each independent variable are discussed below and visualized in \Cref{fig:experiment} on page \pageref{fig:experiment}.
+This model has an excellent overall fit (see \Cref{tab:SEM_test}).
+The results for each independent variable are discussed below and visualized in \Cref{fig:experiment}.

 We do not find any significant relationship between providing explanations of the AI advisor and the $RSR$ (\textbf{H1a}).
 However, also in the SEM the effect of explanations on the $RAIR$ is significant (\textbf{H1b}).
 Additionally, we find a significant positive relationship between providing explanations of the AI advisor and the change in self-confidence which confirms \textbf{H2}.
 We also observe a positive correlation between the change in self-confidence and the $RAIR$ (\textbf{H3b}).
 Since the absolute strength of the relationship also decreased with including the change in confidence, we can conclude that the positive effect of explanations on the $RAIR$ is partially mediated by the change in confidence.
 Interestingly, we do not find a relationship between the change in self-confidence and the $RSR$ (\textbf{H3a}).
 Additionally, we find no effect of our explanations on trust (\textbf{H4}).
 However, both \textbf{H5a} and \textbf{H5b} are confirmed, i.e. increasing trust increases $RAIR$ but also decreases $RSR$.
 We display a summary of the hypotheses results in \Cref{tab:SEM}.
 In the following Section, we discuss our results.